A student working in a criminology session with notepad and pen.

 Course Summary

 Looking to pursue a career that makes a difference?
-Our Criminology and Psychology degree at the University of Chester offers a unique blend of disciplines that will equip you with the knowledge and skills to tackle society's most pressing issues.
+Our Criminology and Psychology combined honours degree at the University of Chester offers a unique blend of disciplines that will equip you with the knowledge and skills to tackle society's most pressing issues.

-Explore the intersection of crime, psychology, and society.
-Delve into theories, policies, and real-world case studies to gain a deep understanding of the factors that contribute to criminal behaviour.
-Our experienced team come from a diverse range of backgrounds and will guide you through a dynamic and diverse curriculum, ensuring you're well-prepared for a rewarding career.
+Explore the intersection of crime, psychology and society.
+Delve into theories, policies and real-world case studies to gain a deep understanding of the factors that contribute to criminal behaviour.

-What you'll Study
+What You'll Study

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-How you'll Learn
+How You'll Learn

 This course is delivered in three terms of ten weeks each.
-In each term you will study 40 credits comprised of either one or two modules.
-Scheduled contact hours range between approximately six and ten hours per week depending upon level of study and the complexity of the material being taught.
-This course is delivered through a mix of in person and online learning.
+In each term, you will study 40 credits comprised of either one or two modules.
+Scheduled contact hours range between approximately six and ten hours per week, depending upon the level of study and the complexity of the material being taught.
+This course is delivered through a mix of in-person and online learning.
 You can expect to take part in lectures, workshops and peer-led seminars.

-You should expect to spend an average of 30 – 34 hours per week on independent study which might include following asynchronous learning material, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment.
-Teaching will be delivered by experience academics and practitioners in the subject.
+You should expect to spend an average of 30-34 hours per week on independent study, which might include following asynchronous learning material, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment.
+Teaching will be delivered by experienced academics and practitioners in the subject.
 This will be supplemented by occasional guest lecturers and speakers.

-All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.
+All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence and key transferable skills to shape you into a world-ready Chester graduate.

-Entry requirements
+Entry Requirements

-112UCAS points
+112UCAS Points

 UCAS Tariff